 Posterior meniscofemoral ligament or Wrisberg’s ligament

-It is usually larger than ligament of Humphrey (upto 1/2 the diameter of the PCL diameter).
-It extends from the posterior horn of lateral meniscus to medial femoral condyle and lies posterior to PCL
+It is usually larger than ligament of Humphrey (up to half the diameter of the PCL diameter).
+It extends from the posterior horn of the lateral meniscus to medial femoral condyle and lies posterior to PCL

 Functions of Meniscofemoral Ligaments